jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (a) contracting directly with the provider; and
   (b) 18 years for the purposes of subpart 6 of Part 2 of the Contract and Commercial Law Act 2017; and (c) opting in under section 34(1)﻿(a).
-(3) A person who is 16 or 17 years old with a guardian or a CYPFA guardian may opt in if the person and 1 of their guardians or CYPFA guardians jointly contract directly with a provider, in the name of the person.
+(3) A person who is 16 or 17 years old with a guardian or an Oranga Tamariki guardian may opt in if the person and 1 of their guardians or Oranga Tamariki guardians jointly contract directly with a provider, in the name of the person.
 If the provider accepts the person, then the person is treated as—
   (a) contracting directly with the provider; and
   (b) 18 years for the purposes of subpart 6 of Part 2 of the Contract and Commercial Law Act 2017; and (c) opting in under section 34(1)﻿(a).
 (4) A person who is 16 or 17 years old with no guardian may opt in if the person contracts directly with a provider.
 If the provider accepts the person, then the person is treated as—
   (a) 18 years for the purposes of subpart 6 of Part 2 of the Contract and Commercial Law Act 2017:
   (b) opting in under section 34(1)﻿(a).
-(5) A person who is less than 16 years with a CYPFA guardian may opt in if the CYPFA guardian (independently from the person, and from all other, if any, CYPFA guardians, guardians, or both, of the person) contracts directly with a provider, in the name of the person.
+(5) A person who is less than 16 years with an Oranga Tamariki guardian may opt in if 1 of the person’s Oranga Tamariki guardians (independently from the person, and from all other, if any, Oranga Tamariki guardians, guardians, or both, of the person) contracts directly with a provider, in the name of the person.
 If the provider accepts the person, then the person is treated as—
   (a) contracting directly with the provider; and
   (b) 18 years for the purposes of subpart 6 of Part 2 of the Contract and Commercial Law Act 2017; and (c) opting in under section 34(1)﻿(a).
-(6) If a person who is less than 16 years with a CYPFA guardian is a member of a KiwiSaver scheme (whether opted into before or while the CYPFA guardian's guardianship has effect), the CYPFA guardian has for the purposes of this Act authority (instead of all guardians, if any, of the person, and independently from the person, and from all other, if any, CYPFA guardians of the person) to make decisions (for example, voluntary transfer decisions), or to take other steps, in respect of the person's membership of the scheme.
+(6) If a person who is less than 16 years with a Oranga Tamariki guardian is a member of a KiwiSaver scheme (whether opted into before or while the Oranga Tamariki guardian's guardianship has effect), the Oranga Tamariki guardian has for the purposes of this Act authority (instead of all guardians, if any, of the person, and independently from the person, and from all other, if any, Oranga Tamariki guardians of the person) to make decisions (for example, voluntary transfer decisions), or to take other steps, in respect of the person's membership of the scheme.

 ### 36 Effect of opting in by employees
 (1) An employee who opts in under section 34(1)﻿(a) or (b)—